 The shock to national accounts of large numbers of post-war baby-boomers hitting pensionable age in the early part of the next decade (65 year-olds born after 1952) will be made worse by the extremely low number of Poles of pre-pensionable age in the labour market.
 Only 28% of Poland’s over-55s are economically active (compared to 58% in the UK).
 The Tusk government raised the retirement age to 67 for men and women, though the new government has pledged to return it to the previous 65 for men and 60 for women.

-From a high of 20.4% in February 2004, registered unemployment in Poland fell faster than in any major economy at any time in peacetime.
-By October 2008, it was officially 8.8%, (though the BAEL measure used by Eurostat had Poland’s unemployment at 6.7% – this excludes those fictitiously registered as unemployed and working in the grey economy).
+From a high of 20.4% in February 2004, registered unemployment in Poland fell faster than in any major economy ever in peacetime.
+By October 2008, it was officially 8.8%.

 The euro crisis has put any discussion of Poland abandoning the zloty on hold for the foreseeable future.
 Poland, therefore, lingers on the fringes of the EU’s central core – and – importantly for its manufactured exports – it can control the competitiveness of its currency.

 The zloty, which had been rising rapidly in value against the pound, the euro and dollar in the four years after EU Accession, suffered a major depreciation in the aftermath of the October 2008 financial crisis.
 Between August '08 and February '09, the zloty depreciated by nearly 40% against the euro.
 This made Poland far more competitive for inward investment and for export, and was one of the key factors that kept Poland out of recession.